 - Candidate presentation (20-30 minute summary of the salient points of the research)

-- Questions from the Oral Examining Committee (should not normally exceed 30-minute)
+- Questions from the Oral Examining Committee (time as needed)

 - Questions from the audience (University community)

 - The Chairperson will ask the Candidate & all spectators to withdraw from the room following the questioning.
 This is to allow the Oral Examining Committee to deliberate the Thesis Presentation

 - The Chairperson reports the final judgement of the Oral Examining Committee

 - APPROVED: must be unanimous and each examiner must indicate by signature, concurrence on the verdict